-Some people are quick to connect strange occurrences with supernatural forces, because they truly believe the world beyond the veil exists.
+Some people are quick to connect strange occurrences with supernatural forces, because they truly believe that a world beyond the veil exists.

-Some westerners believe that a black cat passing them means bad luck, and in Malaysia, as illustrated in the horror film Momok The Movie, a black cat jumping over a dead body could awaken it and turn it into a ghost.
+Some westerners believe that a black cat passing in front of them means bad luck, and in Malaysia, as illustrated in the horror film Momok The Movie, a black cat jumping over a dead body could awaken it and turn it into a ghost.

 This is commonly referred to as superstition – a belief in supernatural forces.
 The practice is often frowned upon in a Muslim majority community of Malaysia as it contradicts the teachings and preaching of Islam.

 A lot of these legends made it into songs and movies.
 Siti Nurhaliza sang Walinong Sari preserving the classic saga of Puteri Walinong Sari, and Tiara Jacquelina portrayed Puteri Gunung Ledang on the big screen.

 Malay folklores are rich, from ghost stories of pontianak, pocong, and hantu raya, to the myths of powerful princesses such as Puteri Lindungan Bulan and Puteri Ulek Mayang, and the integral belief of bomoh (shaman).

 Although most of them are regarded as senseless and illogical, some still take comfort in believing that asking “permission” before urinating in a jungle will not make the spirits or penunggu angry.